Fooled by Randomness

 Herbert A. Simon had this idea that if we were to optimize at every step in life, then it would cost us an infinite amount of time and energy.
 Accordingly, there has to be in us an approximation process that stops somewhere.
 Clearly he got his intuitions from computer science.
 “Satisficing” was his idea (the melding together of satisfy and suffice): you stop when you get a near-satisfactory solution.
 Otherwise it may take you an eternity to reach the smallest conclusion or perform the smallest act.

-Applied to a "real-life" scenario, a slightly random schedule and a little bit of uncertainty prevents us from optimizing and being exceedingly efficient in the wrong things.
+Applied to a “real-life” scenario, a slightly random schedule and a little bit of uncertainty prevents us from optimizing and being exceedingly efficient in the wrong things.
+Those who live under a self-imposed pressure to be optimal in their enjoyment of things suffer a measure of distress.
 It helps you be a satisfacer instead of maximizer.

 Daniel Kahneman and Amos Tversky went in a completely different direction than Simon and started figuring out rules in humans that did not make them rational — but things went beyond the shortcut.
 For them, these rules, which are called heuristics, were not merely a simplification of rational models, but were different in methodology and category.
 They called them “quick and dirty” heuristics.